Azure/azure-quickstart-templates/301-logicapps-jobscheduler/README.md

 Logic Apps provides serverless event triggered workflows that integrate disparate services inside and outside of Azure as well as on-prem.

-+ **CreateTimerJobLogicApp**: Logic App definition that acts as an API to create new timer jobs based on a provided recurring schedule.
++ **CreateTimerJob LogicApp**: Logic App definition that acts as an API to create new timer jobs based on a provided recurring schedule.
-+ **TimerJobLogicApp**: Executes the prescribed job on the schedule provided.
++ **TimerJob LogicApp**: Executes the prescribed job on the schedule provided.

 ## Prerequisites

-By default the timer job will call an HTTP endpoint.
-Update the timer job logic app by replacing the HTTP action in the Job scope to the action, or set of actions, you want to perform as the timer job.
+None.

 ## Deployment steps